jackmschroeder/Election-Analytics/Posts/week7.md

 ![Lockdown and Partisanship](../Plots/week7plot1.png)

 What's the takeaway?
-Even in the early stages of the pandemnic, we had already politicized public health.
+Even in the early stages of the pandemic, we had already politicized public health.
 This gives us the grounding to look ahead to the election and descriptively analyze potential results.

 ### Electoral Impact

 I decided to look at how prominent Covid metrics - deaths and tests - potentially factor into Trump's polling going into the election.
-This was inspired by Vavreck and Warsahw (2020)'s analysis into how county Covid deaths impacts Trump's approval rating.
+This was inspired by Vavreck and Warshaw (2020)'s analysis into how county Covid deaths impacts Trump's approval rating.
 Although I could have used Covid metrics by county, since I can't subset my polling averages on the county level, I gathered data by state.

 I redownloaded FiveThirtyEight's database of polls and sorted them into buckets based on months to the election (one bucket of polls from October 3 onward, one of polls from September 3-October 2, one of polls pre-September 3).
 I then got state-level data from *The COVID Tracking Project*.
 I calculated each major metric (deaths and tests) for per-capita totals and per-capita increases by month from the election.
 I lagged the monthly increases to let me see the effect of the previous month's Covid data on Trump's approval.